NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/R-dplyr-GREPL-Summarise-Piping/R-dplyr-GREPL-Summarise-Piping.md

 each element of the input character vector

 Let's use `grepl` to learn more about our possible disease vectors.
-In reality, all species of *Peromyscus* are viable players in Lyme disease transmission, so we really should be looking at all species of *Peromyscus*.
+In reality, all species of *Peromyscus* are viable players in Lyme disease transmission, and they are difficult to distinguise in a field setting, so we really should be looking at all species of *Peromyscus*.
 Since we don't have genera split out as a separate field, we have to search within the `scientificName` string for the genus -- this is a simple example of pattern matching.

 We can use the `dplyr` function `filter()` in combination with the base function `grepl()` to accomplish this.